Installment Loans: What They Are and How to Use Them

 Is it better to borrow $5,000 through a credit card or personal installment loan?

 It depends on your desired flexibility for funds, the offered interest rates, and how quickly you can repay what’s been borrowed.
 Credit cards generally carry higher interest rates than installment loans; however, they also have no fixed payment schedule and some months can have more or less money due depending on how much you’ve spent.
 This makes them attractive if you need small, ongoing purchasing power, or are able to pay back the funds quickly.
 But an installment loan might make sense for larger, defined amounts or if you need more time for repayment.

 How long does the loan application process take?

 The application process for installment loans takes anywhere from one business day to two weeks, and many auto loans can be approved the same day.
-At LendingClub, most members with personal loans are approved within 24 hours and receive funds within 48 hours.^1,2^ When applying, make sure you have all your credit information, income documentation, bank statements, and government IDs ready to show if the lenders ask for it.
+When applying, make sure you have all your credit information, income documentation, bank statements, and government IDs ready to show if the lenders ask for it.